View Document Text

 trade in or out of one or more markets.
 Whether done using quantitative models, the

-of the market near lows, the strategy’s investment objective has not been met.
+market near lows, the strategy’s investment objective has not been met.

 Use of Leveraged ETFs and Inverse ETFs.
 Leveraged ETFs seek to deliver multiples